freifunkMUC/puppet-ffm/Readme.md

 by the more specific file "hieradata/$( facter fqdn ).yaml".

-If you would like to use Vagrant for setting up a Virtual Machine you will need to change "configs.yaml" as well.
+If you would like to use Vagrant for setting up a Virtual Machine you will need to create and change "configs.yaml" as well.

 In the configs.yaml which comes with the code you can see a working example.
 The one thing you need to change for sure is "boxname".